-As a solo traveler who has also had the unfortunate privilege of dating in LA, I loved dating on Hacker Paradise trips.
-It was easier knowing I had a group I could text after a bad date ended early to meet up and not waste the night, or to tell about a crazy hook up the next day at lunch, or to trade phones and craft replies with over wine on a Monday night.
+As a solo traveler who has also had the unfortunate privilege of dating in LA, I loved dating while traveling.
+Dating abroad while with a work and travel community like Hacker Paradise made it infinitely easier.
+I always knew I had a group I could text after a bad date ended early, to tell about a crazy hook up the next day at lunch, or to trade phones and craft replies with over wine.

-Many alumni also enjoy dating on Hacker Paradise trips.
+Many alumni also enjoy dating while traveling with Hacker Paradise.
 As one HPer puts it, “There is always at least one hookup if not a relationship that comes from every trip!”
 Another HPer stated they preferred to keep romance completely separate from the group, but when I reminded them of someone they made out with on-trip, the replies stopped coming.

 Loads of people rendezvous on Hacker Paradise trips.
 When you get a bunch of like-minded people together, with constant sunset backdrops, sparks are inevitably going to fly.
 Some are discreet.
 Some think they are discreet.
 But it’s always so awesome to see who makes it long haul.
 Here are a few HP relationship highlights: